Why the Same Thing Ruins Your Day… but Not Someone Else's

 Small shifts matter more than big ones

-Your life isn't just what happens to you.
+Your life is not just what happens to you.

 Quick questions